St. Paul's Episcopal Church Oakland

 All are Welcome

-Read The Good News, MAY issue (St. Paul's newsletter)!
+Read The Good News, July issue!
+(St. Paul's newsletter)

 Sign up HERE to get on our email list!
 For a paper copy of the newsletter, send an email to [email protected]

-EVENSONG Second Sundays 4pm (Sept though June) and COMPLINE Fourth Sundays 8pm
+EVENSONG Second Sundays 4pm (Sept thru June) and COMPLINE Fourth Sundays 8pm

 Check our online calendar HERE